Karenz0105/Portfolio/workflow.md

 The aim for this weeks entry is to understand and use the workflow tools within Github.

-## Using Workflow Tools

-### Accessing the Project Board
+## Accessing the Project Board

-To use the workflow tools within Github we first must go into our repositry.
+To use the workflow tools within Github we first must go into our repository.

-After going into our repositry there should be a bar with different things we can access.
+After going into our repository there will be tabs for different things we can do.

 ![Accessing Projects](https://github.com/Karenz0105/Portfolio/blob/main/images/Workflow1.png)

-We want to select the 'Projects' section.
+We want to select the 'Projects' tab.

 This will then take us to a section on the website where we can create a new project.

+## Creating a Project

 ![Creating Project](https://github.com/Karenz0105/Portfolio/blob/main/images/Workflow2.png)